verbb/formie/docs/guides/submissions-workflows/submission-statuses-and-conditional-workflows.md

 A submission can be complete and `new`, or complete and `approved`, or marked spam regardless of status.

-## Conditions — change the form path
+## Conditions — Change the Form Path

 Conditions use three parts: field to check, comparison, and value.
 Choose whether **all** rules or **any one** rule must match.